operator-framework/operator-lifecycle-manager/doc/install/install.md

 $ make run-local
 ```

-You can verify that the OLM components have been successfully deployed by running `kubectl -n local get deployments`
+You can verify that the OLM components have been successfully deployed by running `kubectl -n olm get deployments`

 **NOTE** It is recommended for development purposes and will use the source locally